2010 IIHF World Championship Division II

-The 2010 IIHF World Championship Division II was an international ice hockey tournament run by the International Ice Hockey Federation.
-The tournament was contested from April 10–17, 2010.
-Participants in this tournament were separated into two separate tournament groups.
+The 2010 IIHF World Championship Division II was a pair of international ice hockey tournaments organized by the International Ice Hockey Federation.
+The tournaments were contested between 10 and 17 April 2010.
+Participants in this championship were drawn into two separate tournament groups.
 The Group A tournament was contested in Naucalpan, Mexico.
 Group B's games were played in Narva, Estonia.
 Spain and Estonia won Group A and Group B, respectively, to earn promotion to Division I at the 2011 IIHF World Championship.
 Meanwhile, Turkey and Israel finished last in Group A and B and were relegated to Division III for 2011.
-The four teams were replaced by Serbia and Croatia, which were relegated from Division I, and Ireland and North Korea which earned promotion from Division III.
+These four teams were replaced by Serbia and Croatia, which were relegated from Division I, and Ireland and North Korea which earned promotion from Division III.